lanhzwind/svSolver-on-Clusters/README.md

 ## Compiling

-To compile SimVascular flowsolver (svSolver) only on clusters, you need to:
+To compile SimVascular flowsolver (svSolver) only on linux clusters, you need to:
 - make sure mpi and compiler is available.
 Normally you can use the command **module load** to load mpi and compiler.
 They also need to be compatible, which means if you choose gcc (or intel) as the compiler, the mpi should also be compiled by gcc (or intel).

 - make corresponding changes in the following files.
 Please create one if one of them doesn't exist.